 Some geologists propose that The Auld Wives are an ‘erratic’: a chance configuration of boulders left by a glacier.
 This is surely much more idiotic than my emotional little rambling in the paragraph above.
 Just look up the word “dolmen” in Wikipedia and you will find that ancient stones of this kind can be found all over Ireland, Europe and Asia, some at least 7000 years old, and all mysterious in their function.
 Incredibly, Korea (!) apparently has the highest concentration of them in the world.
 What are we to make of an ancient culture lost completely to our collective memory and yet so widespread?

 In ‘Ultrameta’ I further speculated on the proximity of The Auld Wives Lifts to the Antonine Wall and the possibility that the visiting Romans would have found the place as worryingly powerful as some of us still do.
 The name “Auld Wives Lifts” being in Scots is clearly a late medieval invention, Auld Wives being witches and the joke being that they threw the stones there.
-In fact, one need only use basic linguistics to work out what their older name might have mean.
+In fact, one need only use basic linguistics to work out what their older name might have meant.
 ‘Craigmaddie’ translates from the ancient tongue as ‘rock of god’, and we need only think of the importance which masons held in our society until relatively recently, to imagine a world where those who could quarry and carve standing stones were revered as intermediaries with the divine and the places the stones came from venerated and protected.
 Craigmaddie Muir geologically, is mining country.
 I’ll leave you with a photograph (duly credited to David C Laurie) of the nearby Linn caves.
 My brother Robin and his friends explored this cave using string when they were seventeen year-olds (on no account should you attempt this!) and found the passageways led into the hillside for something approaching a quarter of a mile, without finding an end.
 No doubt our geologists will tell us this is just a cave.
 But a child could tell you it is also a quarry, probably a heavily-worked one, even Neolithic.
 One expects Lara Croft of Tomb Raider to come bounding out of it at any minute.
 No doubt, it would have made a good hiding place from the Romans too.

 All of this just 8 miles from the city centre of Glasgow.
 Indeed, I grew up in the village of Milngavie, less than a mile away, and never knew a thing about the Auld Wives Lifts.
 Don’t tell too many of your friends about it, if you manage to find it.
 And show respect for everything you find on the way there.
 Finally, here is a cryptic clip somebody has posted on YouTube (credit goes to ‘Rick Adam’ I think) which captures rather nicely the flavour of the place…